AnObfuscator/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 * 69 fBodyGyro-meanFreq()-Z

 ### fBodyAccMag
+fBodyAccMag is the result of applying a Fast Fourier Transform (FFT) to the tBodyAccMag calculation.

+The mean, mean frequency, & standard deviation of each calculation were then averaged for that particular Activity & SubjectID.

 * 70 fBodyAccMag-mean()
 * 71 fBodyAccMag-std()
 * 72 fBodyAccMag-meanFreq()

 ### fBodyBodyAccJerkMag
+fBodyBodyAccJerkMag is the result of applying a Fast Fourier Transform (FFT) to the tBodyAccJerkMag calculation.

+The mean, mean frequency, & standard deviation of each calculation were then averaged for that particular Activity & SubjectID.

 * 73 fBodyBodyAccJerkMag-mean()
 * 74 fBodyBodyAccJerkMag-std()
 * 75 fBodyBodyAccJerkMag-meanFreq()

 ### fBodyBodyGyroMag
+fBodyBodyGyroMag is the result of applying a Fast Fourier Transform (FFT) to the tBodyGyroMag calculation.

+The mean, mean frequency, & standard deviation of each calculation were then averaged for that particular Activity & SubjectID.

 * 76 fBodyBodyGyroMag-mean()
 * 77 fBodyBodyGyroMag-std()
 * 78 fBodyBodyGyroMag-meanFreq()

 ### fBodyBodyGyroJerkMag
+fBodyBodyGyroJerkMag is the result of applying a Fast Fourier Transform (FFT) to the tBodyGyroJerkMag calculation.

+The mean, mean frequency, & standard deviation of each calculation were then averaged for that particular Activity & SubjectID.

 * 79 fBodyBodyGyroJerkMag-mean()
 * 80 fBodyBodyGyroJerkMag-std()
 * 81 fBodyBodyGyroJerkMag-meanFreq()